sashathomas/info499-independentstudy/README.md

    ![acmesite](images/acmesite.png)

    I gave OWASP DirBuster a spin, because it led me down the right path with OpenAdmin, but the results weren't as impressive for this machine.
 Looking back at my Nmap scan, I started to google the services and ports I didn't recognize (which was pretty much each one).
-It was until I googled `mountd`, the service running on port 2049, that led me to something interesting.
+It wasn't until I googled `mountd`, the service running on port 2049, that led me to something interesting.

 2. Some research led me to NFS or Network File System, which allows remote hosts to mount systems/directories over a network.
 If I could mount a directory from this machine to mine, then this might give me some good information.
 Running the command `showmount` told me that everyone could mount the directory `/site_backups`: